Silchar: Tippera, Koch, and Dimasa rule

-Cachar district, whose headquarters is in Silchar, was ruled by the Tippera dynasty in the 13th century.
+Cachar district, whose headquarters is in Silchar, was ruled by the Manikya dynasty in the 13th century.
 The initial capital of the kingdom was in Khalangsha in Cachar, which has been identified as Rajghat village in Sonai, 18 km from Silchar.
 The Tippera eventually moved eastwards to present day Tripura.
 By the 16th century, Cachar was a part of the Tripura kingdom.

 The Tippera kings continued their rule in Barak Valley till mid-16th century, when commander Chilarai of the Koch dynasty defeated the king of Tripura in 1562 in Longai.
 Longai became the boundary between the Tripura and Koch kingdoms.
-Bir Chilarai, also known as Shukladhwaja, was the younger brother of the Koch king Naranarayan.
+Bir Chilarai, also known as Shukladhwaja, was the younger brother of the Koch king Nara Narayan.
 Gosai Kamal, also known as Kamal Narayan, was another brother of Naranarayan.
 He was made the governor of Barak Valley and ruled the area from Khaspur, 20 km away from Silchar.

 Even after the collapse of the Koch kingdom elsewhere, the Koch continued ruling Cachar from Khaspur.
 The area was ruled by seven more Koch kings after Gosai Kamal: Udita Singha, Dhir Singha, Mehendra Singha, Ranjit Singha, Nara Singha and Bhim Singha.
 Bhim Singha, the last Koch Raja of Khaspur, only had a daughter called Kanchani who was married off to Prince Laksmichandra of the Kachari Dimasa kingdom of Maibang in 1745.
 Maibang is in present-day hill district of Dima Hasao, adjacent to Cachar.
 Laksmichandra was made the governor of a part of the kingdom which is still named after him - Lakhipur, situated 25 km away from Silchar.
 Laksmichandra became the Raja after Bhim Singha's death and eventually the two kingdoms were merged and present day Cachar came under Dimasa rule.
 Under the Dimasa kings, Cachar witnessed attacks from the Mughals, the Jaintias, the Manipuri kings, the Burmese, and the Ahoms.